BMW K1100LT 1993

 On the CL450, any further than 300 km. from home, I start to get nervous about breakdowns.
 I have counted 54 separate problems with the 450 since I started riding it last fall.
 I have come close but never actually been stranded yet.
 I like the light weight, breeziness, and the sound of the CL450 better than the K1100LT.

-I didn't do a much needed overhaul of the K1100LT this year, partly because so much of my time was spent fixing the many glitches with the CL450.
+I didn't do a much needed overhaul of the K1100LT this year, partly because my time was spent fixing the many glitches with the CL450.
 Even though I am retired, I can't spend my entire summer working on bikes.
 After all I have a life.
 (I think).

 August, 2006 Annual Opinion Update BMW K1100LT At 14 years and 154,000+ km.